Harvesting Hope

 To save lives and enhance the well-being of conflict and climate-affected vulnerable individuals and communities in South Sudan, DCA has undertaken various initiatives.
 These include clearing and releasing explosive-contaminated land for productive use, raising awareness about explosive threats and promoting safe behaviour.
 Additionally, DCA has established community-led and women-led protection groups, emphasizing awareness, and advocating for Gender-Based Violence (GBV) prevention.

 In addressing climate change, DCA has supported the establishment of community-managed responses to natural and climate-related hazards, such as flood response.
 The organization conducted an assessment of local partner capacity, developed improvement plans, provided relevant training, consolidated lessons learned into a learning paper, and assisted local partners in developing robust organizational strategies.
-This comprehensive approach aims to foster resilience and sustainable development in the face of ongoing challenges.
+This comprehensive approach aimed to foster resilience and sustainable development in the face of ongoing challenges.

 Enjoying safe farming and higher income – meet Margaret